Frederic Moore

 Frederic Moore FZS (13 May 1830 – 10 May 1907) was a British entomologist and illustrator.
 He produced six volumes of Lepidoptera Indica and a catalogue of the birds in the collection of the East India Company.

 It has been said that Moore was born at 33 Bruton Street, but that may be incorrect given that this was the address of the menagerie and office of the Zoological Society of London from 1826 to 1836.
-Moore was appointed an assistant in the East India Company Museum London from 31 May 1848 on a "disestablished basis" and became a temporary writer and then an assistant curator at the East India Museum with a pension of £330 per annum from 31 December 1879.
-He had a daughter Rosa Martha Moore.
+Moore was appointed an assistant in the East India Company Museum in London from 31 May 1848 on a "disestablished basis" and became a temporary writer and then an assistant curator at the East India Company Museum with a pension of £330 per annum from 31 December 1879.
+He had a daughter, Rosa Martha Moore.
 He began compiling Lepidoptera indica (1890–1913), a major work on the butterflies of the South Asia in 10 volumes, which was completed after his death by Charles Swinhoe.
 Many of the plates were produced by his son while some others were produced by E C Knight and John Nugent Fitch.
 Many species of butterfly were described by him in this work.